This is unpublished

 Kidney Precision Medicine Project

-what is the KPMP?
+What is the KPMP?

 KRI INVOLVEMENT

-Responsibilities of the Administrative Core include:
+Responsibilities of the Administrative Core:

 • Administrative and meeting support

-• Establishing working groups and consortium organization
+• Establish working groups and a consortium organization

 Who should I contact for more information?

-deboer@uw.edu
+Email: pettermb@uw.edu